SCabreraCaceres/CharlenesCoffeeCorner/README.md

 1. A new client orders a small coffee with a bacon roll and an orange juice, he/her gets a receipt for 10.95 CHF, and a stamp card with one stamp.

+1. A new client orders a small coffee with extra milk, a bacon roll and an orange juice, he/her gets a receipt for 10.95 CHF, and a stamp card with one stamp.